 Enterprise SEO with Nick Wilsdon

-In this episode. of the B2B Lead Gen Podcast, digital marketer and strategist Nick Wilsdon talks about the enterprise SEO strategies of major brands, working with SEO specialists, why big changes at Google could make or break your search engine visibility, and more.
+In this episode. of the B2B Lead Gen Podcast, digital marketer and strategist Nick Wilsdon talks about the enterprise SEO strategies of major brands, working with SEO consultants, why big changes at Google could make or break your search engine visibility, and more.

 Nick is the co-founder and CEO of TorquePartnership, a company that provides digital consultancy and search engine optimization advisory programs to enterprise clients.
-A speaker, blogger and contributor to industry publications such as The Drum, Reuters and The Moscow Times, Nick is passionate about digital performance, integrated digital marketing campaigns and joining up the dots.
+A speaker, blogger, and contributor to industry publications such as The Drum, Reuters, and The Moscow Times, Nick is passionate about digital performance, integrated digital marketing campaigns, and joining up the dots.

 Enterprise SEO vs Small Business SEO

 According to Nick, there are major differences in how enterprises and small businesses approach SEO.
 Small businesses, for instance, are more focused on link building, whereas enterprises are more focused on the technical side of SEO since they deal with considerably larger websites.
 Enterprise SEO is B2C SEO.
 Small businesses serve consumers and other businesses, but it's fair to say that most SEO B2B campaigns are launched on behalf of small businesses.
 “Link acquisition isn't really as important for them,” Nick reveals.
 “They've got the authority.
 Usually, the thing that's holding them back is tech, SEO, and implementing that.”

 Nick also mentioned that to get a decent SEO strategy up and running for an enterprise, there’s a complex process that involves a lot of tweaking, fixing, and approvals.
 “There's a lot of process and politics behind that, to get those things fixed.
 That takes a huge amount of strategy and thinking to push that through those organizations kind of.”